michealcoleyoung/cole-dot-dev/projects/streampost-cli/project-description.md

         IF POSTING WAS SUCCESSFUL:
           UPDATE POST STATUS in the spreadsheet to "Success"
         ELSE:
-          UPDATE POST STATUS in the spreadsheet to "Fail"
+          UPDATE POST STATUS in the spreadsheet to "Failed"

   SAVE CHANGES TO SPREADSHEET